-You’re not the only parent to wonder if you should prioritize your retirement or child’s education savings.
-Which investment will really put your money to work: The Registered Retirement Savings Plan (RRSP) or the Registered Education Savings Plan (RESP)?
-And what if you didn’t have to sacrifice one for the other…
+You’re not the only parent wondering whether it’s better to contribute to your Registered Retirement Savings Plan (RRSP) or your youngest child’s Registered Education Savings Plan (RESP).
+What if you don’t have to sacrifice one for the other?

-Can you plan for your child’s education and your retirement at once?
+Can you save for your children’s education and plan for your retirement at the same time?
 Absolutely!
-We are pleased to share two strategies that will allow you to combine your savings goals for both these life projects and get the most of our investment.
+Here are two strategies that will allow you to combine your savings goals for both these life projects and get the most out of your investment.

-Investing in an RESP rather than an RRSP or a TFSA has several advantages.
+Investing in an RESP rather than an RRSP or even a TFSA has several advantages.

 Every time you contribute to your RESP, the government chips in too.
-Yep, it’s true.
-Your child could receive thousands in extra funds for school!
-The grant money will match 30% to 60%2 of the first $2,500 invested each year.
-Hard to think of another investment that rakes in that kind of return!
+We kid you not—your child could receive thousands of extra dollars for school!
+The government will match 30% to 60%2 of the first $2,500 you invest each year.
+It’s hard to imagine another investment that generates that kind of return!

-2. Canada Education Savings Grant (CESG) from 20% to 40%.
-Based on the adjusted family net income.
-The annual CESG limit is set at $600 and the lifetime limit is set at $7,200 per beneficiary.
-Quebec Education Savings Incentive (QESI) from 10% to 20%.
-Based on the adjusted family net income.
-The annual QESI limit is set at $300 and the lifetime limit is set at $3,600 per beneficiary.
+2. Canada Education Savings Grant (CESG) of 20% to 40%.
+Based on adjusted family net income.
+The annual CESG limit is $600, and the lifetime limit per beneficiary is $7,200.
+The Quebec Education Savings Incentive (QESI) matches 10% to 20% of contributions.
+Based on adjusted family net income.
+The annual QESI limit is $300, and the lifetime limit is $3,600 per beneficiary.

-3. Canada Learning Bond (CLB) up to $2,000 per beneficiary for a child born after December 31, 2003, from a financially eligible family.
-Certain conditions apply.
-See our prospectus.
+3. Canada Learning Bond (CLB) of up to $2,000 per beneficiary for children born to financially eligible families after December 31, 2003.
+Some conditions apply.
+Refer to our prospectus.

-5. Certain conditions and restrictions apply.
-The offers, benefits and other advantages of the Stepping Stone Program are subject to change without prior notice and might not be available in certain areas.
+4. Some conditions and restrictions apply.
+The promotions, benefits, and other perks of the accompanying services program are subject to change without notice and may not be available in some areas.